Cost Sharing in Two-Sided Markets: Approximately Efficient Mechanism

 The calculation for each seller $j$ is similar.
 This proves the mechanism is $\epsilon$ ex-ante IR.

 We finally focus on the core property.
 For given subsets of buyers and sellers $S^N$ and $S^M$, let $W\left(S^N,S^M\right)$ be the welfare they can produce.
 We get

 Rearranging we get:

 where $\delta$ is as in the theorem statement.
-The second inequality follows by the fact that any subset of agents are offered expected utilities at most the expected optimal welfare which, in turn, follows by WBB of the mechanism.
-This completes our proof of the core property and the theorem. \end{proof}
+The second inequality follows by the fact that any subset of agents are offered expected utilities at most the expected optimal welfare which, in turn, follows by weakly BB property of the mechanism.
+This completes our proof of the core property and the theorem.